10 Mother’s Day DIY Gift Ideas That Double as Adorable Crafts

 2. Custom Recipe Tea Towels

-Turn a cherished family recipe—handwritten by your mom or grandmother—into a beautiful, usable kitchen keepsake.
+Turn a cherished family recipe – handwritten by your mom or grandmother – into a beautiful, usable kitchen keepsake.
 This DIY project combines nostalgia and practicality, making it a heartfelt tribute to your family’s culinary traditions.

 Making Process: Scan or photograph the handwritten recipe and print it onto iron-on transfer paper.
 Then, apply the design onto a plain cotton tea towel using a household iron.
 You can also embroider over parts of the writing for added texture.
+Make a set of 2-3 with different family recipes for a complete collection.

 Price: $10-$15 for a set of two